 Overclocking Calculator

-Estimate power consumption, voltage safety, and thermal headroom when overclocking your CPU or GPU with this calculator.
+Estimate power draw, voltage safety, and thermal headroom when overclocking your CPU or GPU.
+Includes safety ranges for modern chips.

 About Overclocking Calculator